danielaparker/jsoncons/src/doc/Classes/json_query.md

 ### Stefan Goessner's JsonPath

-Unlike XML, the root of a JSON text is an anonymous object or array or scalar, so JSONPath identifies the outermost level of the text with the symbol $.
+Unlike XML, the root of a JSON text is usually an anonymous object or array, so JSONPath identifies the outermost level of the text with the symbol $.

 JSONPath expressions can use the dot–notation